 Although the park is located in an area that includes a “mild- cool climate, rainy, without dry season”, the weather conditions observed during the year are various, depending on location, altitude, topography, or proximity to glaciers, lagoons or lakes.
 The characteristic aspect of the area is its thermal homogeneity, which allows tourists to visit this place in every season.

-The cooler temperatures are recorded in summer.
+The cooler temperatures are recorded in the Chilean winter.
 The month of January records the annual maximum, that fluctuates around the 15 º C, while in winter the minimum temperature does not drop below -2.5 °C (in July, the coldest month).

 One of the most climatic characteristics of the Park Torres del Paine is the wind, which is very often during the spring and summer seasons.
 In the winter time the drop of temperature provokes the cooling of the continental air mass, offsetting the atmospheric dynamics.